switch-blade-stuff/sekhmet/sekhmet/serialization/notes.md

 the iterator may return a placeholder or throw `archive_error` exception.

-Input archives implementing container functionality must implement the `Container` standard keyed requirement with `value_type` being the implementation-defined entry type.
+Input archives implementing container functionality must implement the `Container` standard keyed requirement with `element_t` being the implementation-defined entry type.

 ### Manipulators